Graduation Requirements

 For information about graduation requirements for master’s programs, please contact the following:

-Graduate students with 24 or more institutional credits on their transcript (not DegreeWorks) are eligible to submit the graduation application.
+Graduate students with 12 completed credits are eligible to submit the graduation application.

 Reviewing Your Degree Audit